 Optional One on One Coaching Package (25 Hours) $2,500

-PACE’s training and consulting services come with a minimal upfront cost, with up to 80% funding for training registration provided through the Canada Ontario Job Grant program and/or the CME Smart Program.
-PACE’s programs are scalable and tailored to meet each organization’s specific needs.

-Through various process improvement techniques taught by PACE, both private and public organizations have achieved savings of well over $1 million dollars since PACE began offering their services in 2011.
-These successes were recently celebrated at PACE’s 5th Anniversary and first annual PACE Business Awards event, as outlined in the Sudbury Star and North Bay Nugget.

 Recommendation

 PACE has an award-winning record of helping their clients produce successful outcomes, and have a client retention rate of over 90%, a strong indication of high customer satisfaction.
 Their personal touch and local flavour, coupled with a proven return on investment (PACE client case studies), and supported with their continuous search for new, unique research-tested concepts for business and process improvement, makes PACE the clear choice for a partner in achieving any organization’s goals of outstanding client relations, employee satisfaction, and ongoing financial viability.